Operating Room Etiquette Free

 |Quietly exhibiting uncooperative attitudes|

-The prevalence of disruptive behavior in the physician community is debated and most likely significantly underestimated, in part due to the lack of a standard definition for disruptive behavior by the medical profession.
+The prevalence of disruptive behavior in the physician community is debated and most likely significantly underestimated, in part because of the lack of a standard definition for disruptive behavior by the medical profession.

-Disruptive behaviors result in a shift of attention away from the patient and centered on the surgeon.
+Disruptive behaviors result in a shift of attention away from the patient and to the surgeon.
 Although the surgeon is potentially the internal motivator for seeking attention while exhibiting disruptive behavior, the end result is generally a loss of respect for the surgeon.

 Disruptive behavior by the attending surgeon can dissuade a trainee from pursuing a career as a surgeon.
-It can also result in attrition among trainees and staff, due to the grim outlook of working under such hostile conditions for a prolonged time.
+It can also result in attrition among trainees and staff because of the grim outlook of working under such hostile conditions for a prolonged time.
 The loss of talent will adversely affect the work environment further, leading to a vicious cycle.

 Disruptive behavior can also result in increased procedural errors.
 When members of the team feel threatened, they are less likely to be proactive about events that could precipitate a “never” event due to the fear of repercussions from the attending surgeon.
 Team members may also be distracted from patient care activities given their preoccupation with defusing and pacifying the disruptive experience.